deytalytics/dataproductpoc-docs/index.md

    * Formatted and sent via an Output Data Port/endpoint
 3. The creation of the [discovery endpoint](dp-discovery-endpoint.md) which will allow information about the REST API to be discovered i.e. human & machine readable documentation & data dictionary
-4. The creation of a [control endpoint](dp-control-endpoint.md) which will allow metadata and data to be posted to the REST API
+4. The creation of [control endpoints](dp-control-endpoint.md) which will allow:-
+   * Metadata and controls to be posted to a controls input port
+   * Audit logs to be pulled from a controls output port
 5. The documentation required:-
    * Standard REST API docs
    * A link to a data sharing agreement